PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Robotics and Reinforcement Learning/Remote Jupyter Setup.md

 }
 ```

-Leave all other settings as default
+Leave all other settings as default.

 ### Run a remote session